-29 Names or other bit strings.
+&lt;sup>33 Names or other bit strings.

-30 "Pseudonym" comes from Greek "pseudonumon" meaning "falsely named" (pseudo: false; onuma: name).
+&lt;sup>34 "Pseudonym" comes from Greek "pseudonumon" meaning "falsely named" (pseudo: false; onuma: name).
 Thus, it means a name other than the "real name".
-As the "real name" (written in ID papers issued by the State) is somewhat arbitrary (it even can be changed during one's lifetime), we will extend the term "pseudonym" to all identifiers, including all names or other bit strings.
-You may think of a mapping of the identifier "real name" into another name which is the pseudonym.
-The "real name" may be understood as a pseudonym resulted from the neutral mapping.
 To avoid the connotation of "pseudo" = false, some authors call pseudonyms as defined in this paper simply nyms.
 This is nice and short, but we stick with the usual wording, i.e. pseudonym, pseudonymity, etc. However the reader should not be surprised to read nym, nymity, etc. in other texts.